 Zendesk and Freshdesk are recommended options for customer service software, among small and big businesses alike.
 Zendesk also includes a Knowledge Base feature, which can be a very helpful supplement to your two-way support channels.
 Meanwhile, Hiver is a customer service tool that is particularly suitable for teams that work primarily with email and live chat.

 Creating an FAQ or Knowledge Base

 FAQs and Knowledge Bases are amazing resources for customers to find answers to their problems by themselves.
 While creating these might take some time, it will take a lot of weight off the shoulders of your customer service team, particularly if you are in a technical field.

 What you should include in your FAQ or Knowledge Base differs depending on your type of business.
-If you run an ecommerce store, questions about shipping, returns and refunds will be common.
-Meanwhile, tech companies might need a Knowledge Base with more lenghty and complicated articles and tutorials.
+If you run an e-commerce store, questions about shipping, returns, and refunds will be common.
+Meanwhile, tech companies might need a Knowledge Base with more lengthy and complicated articles and tutorials.
 If you have the time and resources to make them, video tutorials can also be a great way to explain these kinds of topics in a clear and accessible way.

 Hiring your customer service team

 If doing customer service on top of your other work becomes too much, it might be time to start hiring a dedicated customer service employee — or maybe even several of them!
 A dedicated support employee or team will make your customer service shine.
 Compared to larger companies, who might outsource their labor and make customers feel like a number, small companies are even at an advantage here.
 As a small business with relatively few customers, friendly and personalized customer service is a surefire way for you to stand out from the competition.